ciernialab/Alder-ChIPseq-Tutorial/README.md

 **H3K9ac Gosselin:**
 ![DEpeaks.H3K9ac.Gosselin](Heatmap.DEpeaks.H3K9ac_Gosselin.png)

-**H3K27ac Gosselin**
+**H3K27ac Gosselin:**
 ![DEpeaks.H3K27ac.Gosselin](Heatmap.DEpeaks.H3K27ac_Gosselin.png)

+###### Experimenting with Filtering

 NOTE: There are sometimes very few regions that pass FDR < 0.05.
-You can try repeating the DE Peaks Heatmaps with relaxed cutoffs, such as filtering for FDR < 0.1 or the top 100 ranked regions.
+You can try repeating the DE Peaks Heatmaps with relaxed cutoffs, such as filtering for FDR <= 0.1, or the top 100 ranked regions.

+You can change the filtering manually by opening up the text file on excel, or you can change the awk command in the Convert_DEpeaks_to_bed.sh script, e.g.

+		awk '{if($19<=0.1) {print}}'

+and then running the DEpeaks_Deeptool_Plots.sh script with the new files generated.

-In this experiment, H3K27ac seems to only have 1 peak that passes FDR filtering (this was true even for FDR < 0.15), which explains why the heatmap looks distorted.
+In this experiment however, H3K27ac seems to only have 1 peak that passes FDR filtering (this is true even for FDR <= 0.15), which explains why the heatmap looks distorted.
 In cases like this, you could also try filtering by the non-adjusted p value instead of the FDR corrected value.
 You can do this by filtering manually on excel and changing the file extension to a bed file, or you can use the unix tool awk, as was done previously in the Convert_DEpeaks_to_bed.sh script.

 Sample script running filtering of 0.01 on the non-adjusted p-value and using Deeptools for H3K27ac Gosselin: